 Women live longer than men.
 Among the senior citizen population (65 and older) more than three times as many women as men are widowed.
 This longer life expectancy means two things.
-First of all it means that women are the ones who will likely have to deal with taxes.
-Second, women have to worry more about their retirement savings lasting them to the end.
-Estate planning concerns both the distribution of your remaining assets when you die, and careful planning to ensure that you'll have remaining assets after a long and active life. and their husband both have adequate insurance policies, they need to plan to keep those insurance proceeds and to avoid heavy taxes upon death.
+First, surviving women will likely deal with taxes.
+Second, women need a plan to sustain their retirement savings for a longer period of time.
+Careful planning ensures you will have remaining assets after retirement and be distributed according to your wishes.

+and their husband both have adequate insurance policies, they need to plan to keep those insurance proceeds and to avoid heavy taxes upon death.